2 Stretches to Relieve Upper Body Stress

 Position 1

-Hold this position
+Hold this stretch.

 Reynelda jones wearing a grey shirt with the word confident, with blue jeans, medium brown skin, eye glasses, head tilted towards her left. with right wrist flexed